bengfarrell/rgf-blog/content/blog/2016-03-31-bonny-doon-vineyards-spring-rose-line-up.md

 [![Bonny Doon Vineyards Rose](http://s3.amazonaws.com/thegourmez-wpmedia/2016/03/bonny-doon-rose-500x281.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2016/03/bonny-doon-rose.jpg)

-When [Bonny Doon Vineyards](https://www.bonnydoonvineyard.com/) offered up a sample of the four rosés they debuted this spring, I had to say yes -- and yes, _sample_ means they were free to me (obligatory disclaimer complete!).
+When [Bonny Doon Vineyards](https://www.bonnydoonvineyard.com/) offered up a sample of the four rosés they debuted this spring, I had to say yes—and yes, _sample_ means they were free to me (obligatory disclaimer complete!).
 The opportunity to compare four entirely unique blush wines was an offer I couldn’t refuse.
 I called in some friends to help me with the task.
 Friend #1 is a wine aficionado.
 Friends #2, #3, #4, and #5 simply like to drink wine.
 Armed with an array of cheese--

 [![Cheese platter](http://s3.amazonaws.com/thegourmez-wpmedia/2016/03/Bonny-Doon-Roses-05-344x500.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2016/03/Bonny-Doon-Roses-05.jpg)